 Interest rate risk refers to the impact of the movement in interest rates on bond returns.
-As rates rise, bond price declines.
-In the event of rising rates, the attractiveness of existing bonds with lower returns declines and hence the price of such bond falls.
+As rates rise, bond prices decline.
+In the event of rising rates, the attractiveness of existing bonds with lower returns declines, and hence the price of such bonds falls.
 The reverse is also true.
-Short term bonds are less exposed to this risk while long term bonds have a very high probability of getting affected.
+Short-term bonds are less exposed to this risk, while long-term bonds have a high probability of getting affected.

 #3 – Call Risk